-Christmas Countdown Traditions Besides the Elf on the Shelf
+Alternative Christmas Tradition Ideas to the Elf on the Shelf

+Alternative Christmas Tradition Ideas to the Elf on the Shelf!
 Happy Holiday Season Everyone!
 Time to break out all the Christmas decorations and that Elf on the Shelf.
 NOT!
 I refuse to let that dude in my house.
 Don’t get me wrong, the concept is fun, but it creeps me out having some THING in my house watching.
 We already have enough of that going on with today’s technology.
 I do like watching some of y’all get creative with it, but the tradition is just not for my house.
-I’m more into the set and forget type tradition.
+I’m more into the set and forget type of tradition.
 I put the work in once and then have minimal to do the rest of the month.
 I especially like when they are traditions that already fit into our daily routine like reading before bedtime.

-Here I will bring together some ideas if you are like me.
-You don’t want that elf responsibility.
+Here are some alternate ideas if you are a mom like me and you don’t want that elfish responsibility.

 1. Christmas Countdowns

 Everyone loves a good Christmas countdown.
 It’s hard for kiddos to wait for the big exciting day.
 Doing a countdown can help with patience or at the very least they don’t have to come to you to ask “Is it Christmas yet?”
 There are plenty of crafts to make featuring countdowns.
 I’m am going to link one of my fellow bloggers and add one I made just for you to print!!

 They sell awesome pre-filled ones.
 I vividly remember having one like this a few times as a kid.
 Loved opening the little cardboard doors for a chocolate or sticker treat!
 Some even just had a cute little hidden picture inside.